rskupnik/edgar2/refactor-plan.md

 If a device is dead, grey it out on UI side.
 For such device, query `isAlive` on every refresh.

+If a device is unresponsive, block command calls to it.
+Make an `isAlive` call to it on every `refreshStatus` and only resume command calls once it becomes responsive again.
+Can probably remove the handleDeviceResponsiveness func on command calls then.

 ## Trigger refreshStatus on a clock server-side instead of each getDevices call

 Right now we trigger refreshStatus on each call to getDevices.
 Instead, make the server refresh status of devices